MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

     console.log("2 - Pose obtained, starting mapping");
     alert("Head over to the API explorer and drive Misty around the room to gather map data.
 Once finished, hit ok to proceed.");
     // Use axios.post() to send a POST request
-    // to the endpoint for the SlamStopMapping command. axios.post("http://" + ip + "/api/alpha/slam/map/stop");
+    // to the endpoint for the StopMapping command. axios.post("http://" + ip + "/api/alpha/slam/map/stop");
 }
 ```